Is Kansas City Safe for Tourists in 2026?

 Is USA safe to visit in 2026?

 USA as a whole is a popular tourist destination with documented scam activity across multiple cities.
-Kansas City specifically has 13 documented scams with a moderately safe safety rating.
+Kansas City specifically has 13 documented scams with a generally safe safety rating.
 Check the full USA country guide for a regional overview and safety comparisons across all covered cities.

 Editorial note: This safety assessment for Kansas City is based on 13 verified scam reports in the Before You Go database, compiled from government travel advisories (US State Dept, UK FCDO, Australian DFAT), verified news sources, and traveler reports.
 Safety conditions change — always cross-reference with current government advisories before travel.
 Read our methodology →